BastienBYRA/CPE-Mapper/README.md

 While this approach may generate false positives (for instance, some CVEs might affect a derived package you don’t actually use), it provides the safest coverage to ensure you don’t miss any relevant vulnerabilities.

 ## Getting Started
+You can use CPE-Mapper in your CI/CD or in your local machine.

 ### Installing
 You can install CPE-mapper in several ways: